mhyee/mhyee.com/content/blog/pl_blog_response.md

 languages.
 But I'm also optimistic about the future.
 (It also means job opportunities for when I graduate!)

+_I would like to thank Jamie Wong for his feedback and discussion, which has improved this post._

 [pl-curve]: http://jamie-wong.com/bending-the-pl-curve/
 [twitter]: https://twitter.com/jlfwong/status/580390984271421440
 [gradual]: http://homes.soic.indiana.edu/jsiek/what-is-gradual-typing/